temporalio/edu-ai-workshop-mcp/exercises/01_Making_MCP_Tools_Durable/README.md

 During this exercise, you will:

-- Build durability and persistence to your MCP tools with Temporal
+- Build durability and persistence to your MCP tools with Temporal Workflows
-- Create your own durable MCP tools
 - Test the integration between Claude Desktop, MCP servers, and Temporal workflows

 Make your changes to the code in the `practice` subdirectory (look for TODO comments that will guide you to where you should make changes to the code).
 If you need a hint or want to verify your changes, look at the complete version in the `solution` subdirectory.